-If you’d like to submit material, please read these guidelines carefully and e-mail us if you have any questions.
+If you’d like to submit a personal essay or poem, please read these guidelines carefully and e-mail us if you have any questions.
+(Please note that we’re not publishing fiction at the moment.)

 1. Please include your name, address, and phone number so that we can reach you if we have questions about your submission.
 (No information will be made public without your permission.)

-2. If you’re submitting a story or memoir, try to limit the length to approximately 500 – 1,000 words.
+2. If you’re submitting your writing, try to limit the length to approximately 500 – 2,000 words.

-3. Poems and interviews will be reviewed for word-length on a case by case basis.
+3. Poems will be reviewed for word-length on a case by case basis.

 4. Send your submission as part of a regular e-mail and NOT as an attachment since we will not open or respond to attachments.